dotexe1337/LFSInstaller/README.md

 Usage: ./LFSInstaller.sh [modes] [options] [others]
 It is recommended to execute this script as a root user !.
 ```

-> [!IMPORTANT]
-> It is essential that you review the installation script(s) before initializing the installation to ensure that there are no conflicts of
-packages or further errors when initializing LFS on your target machine.

 ## License
 This project is licensed under MIT License.
 See the [LICENSE] file for details.